2of/University-Of-Canterbury-COSC440-2024/README.md

 *I realised that I implemented relu, not leaky relu, and making the changes has issues downstream on ass3.
 I don't think the network is deep enough that we would run into vanishing grad and I don't particularly think we'll be too penalized by the zero issue in terms of overall performance of the network on the dataset*

+*Also misread the loss func, the photos above don't reflect what we should see (we should see more defined features) but that's okay*